SAE/AISI 5160 Alloy Steel (UNS G51600)

 Applications of 5160 Alloy Steel

-• Springs: AISI 5160 steel is commonly used for manufacturing different types of springs, including leaf springs, coil springs, and flat springs.
+• Springs: Commonly used for manufacturing different types of springs, including leaf springs, coil springs, and flat springs.

-• Blades and Knives: 5160 steel is often employed in the production of blades and knives due to its combination of hardness, toughness, and wear resistance.
+• Blades and Knives: Often employed in the production of blades and knives due to its combination of hardness, toughness, and wear resistance.

-• Automotive and Truck Components: The high strength and impact resistance of 5160 steel make it suitable for manufacturing various automotive and truck components.
+• Automotive and Truck Components: The high strength and impact resistance make it suitable for manufacturing various automotive and truck components.

-• Hand Tools: 5160 steel finds application in the production of hand tools such as hammers, chisels, punches, and pry bars.
+• Hand Tools: Finds application in the production of hand tools such as hammers, chisels, punches, and pry bars.

-• Railroad Components: 5160 steel is used in the production of railroad components, such as leaf springs for freight car suspensions and heavy-duty buffers.
+• Railroad Components: Used in the production of railroad components, such as leaf springs for freight car suspensions and heavy-duty buffers.

 Similar Alloys